mxyzpt1k/advent-of-code/README.md

 for the whole contest, but if I see a quick solution using sed or awk, I may make a run for the leaderboard.

+## Day 16: The Floor Will Be Lava

+I spent a lot of time hunting down errors in my SETFs.
+Maybe I'll try to rely on it less.

 ## Day 15: Lens Library

 Implemening a hash table.
 Pretty easy compared to the last couple of days.